linfeng-du/direct-preference-optimization/README.md

 ```

 ## Training
-`scripts` contains the all the bash scripts that we use to train our models.
+`scripts` contains all the bash scripts that we use to train our models.
 Arguments with the value of "???" in the configuration files must be specified in commend line.